 This means that employers are eligible to receive contributions in the following amounts towards select Social School programs:

-Social Media Marketing Certificate in-class or online (32-hour program):
+Social Media and Digital Marketing Certificates in-class or online:

 - Payable by employer (one-third): $416.35